2021 Ford Mustang Mach-E AWD first ride: Monster electric donut machine

 I've driven just about every EV on the market, and one thing I find particularly important is the efficacy of a car's one-pedal driving mode.
 When properly calibrated, heavy-regenerative braking modes can not only greatly improve efficiency and range, they can make driving fun in a whole new way.
 Conversely, when done poorly, they can turn a car into a lurchy puddle, yielding particularly unpleasant low-speed experiences, as when coming to a stop.

 This is something that has to be experienced firsthand -- or first foot -- to properly assess, but it's worth noting Ford's interesting approach here.
 There's a driver-selectable One Pedal setting that operates independently of whatever Drive Experience is running.
 Both functions are accessed via the massive, portrait-oriented infotainment screen, and One Pedal is an absolute -- it's on or off, though the rate of deceleration actually varies depending on Drive Experience.
 For instance, maximum retardation comes in Unbridled, while Whisper (which is not an eco setting) offers the least.
-I'll have to try this for myself, but I'm tempted to say that I'd rather have user-selectable amounts of regen, as people's tastes for such things vary greatly.
+I'll have to try this for myself, but I'm tempted to say that I'd rather be able to select my amount of regen, as people's tastes for such things vary greatly.

 Me?
 I like strong regen where you can drive 90% of the time without actually stepping on the brake pedal, but others I know prefer a more subtle approach.
 Perhaps Drive Experiences will vary the feel enough to cover all the bases.